Welcome to Ellington Public Schools Special Services Webpage!

 Homebound or hospitalized instruction.
 Homebound or hospitalized instruction shall be provided when recommended by the PPT.
 One or more of the following conditions must apply:

 - A physician has certified in writing that the child is unable to attend school for medical reasons and has stated the expected date the child will be able to return to the school program.
+Please request the homebound document from the school nurse.

 - The child's presence in school endangers the health, safety, or welfare of the child or others.